What is idp.ares.generic

-IDP.ARES.Generic is a name for malware detection used by AVG and Avast for malicious files.
-If a pop-up appears with a warning that IDP.ARES.Generic was detected on your computer; it shows that the antivirus program in your system just stopped some malware.
-It can be a safe file that was falsely detected.
-Here is a need for Avast/AVG support and some other anti-malware scanners that can help out to resolve the problem.
+IDP.ARES.Generic is a name for malware detection used by AVG and Avast for malicious files if a pop-up appears with a warning that IDP.ARES.Generic was detected on your computer; it shows that the antivirus program in your system just stopped some malware.
+It can be a safe file that was falsely seen.
+There is a need for Avast/AVG support and some other anti-malware scanners that can help resolve the problem.

 Causes of IDP.ARES.Generic pop-up and Solutions: